j2inn/libhaystack/README.md

 The library covers extensive parts of the specification, and it uses the cargo features to allow opt-in on features such as [decoders](https://docs.rs/libhaystack/latest/libhaystack/haystack/encoding/index.html), [filter](https://docs.rs/libhaystack/latest/libhaystack/haystack/filter/index.html), [units](https://docs.rs/libhaystack/latest/libhaystack/haystack/units/index.html), [timezone](https://docs.rs/libhaystack/latest/libhaystack/haystack/timezone/index.html), and the [C](https://docs.rs/libhaystack/latest/libhaystack/c_api/index.html) FFI API.

+This implementation is geared towards constructing high performance haystack application that can also run efficiently on constrained devices, for a more general implementation, J2 Innovations provides a [TypeScript](https://github.com/j2inn/haystack-core) implementation also.
-The library requires the allocator feature and the standard library, but it can be compiled to WASM as a non OS target.
+At the moment, the library requires the allocator feature and the standard library, but it can be compiled to WASM as a non OS target.

 ## Building